Rookout/docs/docs/sandbox-getting-started.md

 #### Setup

 1. Clone the [python tutorial](https://github.com/Rookout/tutorial-python) to your local machine and deploy it by running the commands below.<br/>
-Your Rookout Token may be copied from the walkthrough tutorial, or from the Organization Settings page.

 <div class="tab-container">
 <input id="python-tab1" data-tab="tab1" type="radio" name="tabs" class="tab-button" checked="true" />